 We will explain each of these.

 You have already learned about the addition of positive numbers in elementary school math.
-Therefore, you will be able to understand the addition of positive numbers and positive numbers without any difficulty.
-For example, the following calculation is easy to do.
+Therefore, you will be able to understand the addition of positive numbers to positive numbers without any difficulty.
+For example, the following calculation is easy.

 In this case, $3+1$ can also be expressed as follows.